australia outback

 A major bushfire destroys much of the flora, so animals have to move from their territories to other areas in order to find food.

-The story of a koala that was found by a firefighter and rescued went around the world.
-The firefighters named the koala Sam.
+The story of a koala that was found by a fire fighter and rescued went around the world.
+The fire fighters named the koala Sam.
 He drank three bottles of water, so parched was he.
 Unfortunately, Sam died from an infection a couple of months later.

-bushfires in australia
+What causes bushfires in Australia?

 The bushfires death toll has reached 181 as of February 11, 2009.
 It is a tragedy that shocks Australians and people around the world.